michalporeba/dbablog/_posts/2019-02-19-ad-containers-and-sql.md

 * be very careful with `Set-AdServiceAccount` which I have seen in some of the posts out there,
 * SSPI context errors is not what it seems, and can be very annoying

+More details about [the lessons learnt](https://dbain.wales/2019/02/26/gmsa-and-docker-lessons-learnt/) can be found in [the follow up post](https://dbain.wales/2019/02/26/gmsa-and-docker-lessons-learnt/).

+Trying to do the same but in a service run on Docker in swarm mode is similar, but not exactly the same.
+I have described it <a href="http://dbain.wales/2019/02/22/gmsa-in-swarm-mode/">here</a>.

 This post is long enough as it is, so I will not go into the details of those lessons learnt here but instead include them in a follow up to which I will link here later.
-I have also run tests with docker in swarm mode and defining services.
-There are differences and I wasn't able to make it work on all versions of docker and OS, but again, there is more to it so I think it deserves another post.

 *[AD]: Active Directory
 *[gMSA]: Group Managed Service Account